 Sacred scriptures from various religious traditions are used as a point of reference.

-More specifically, the following are being explored as crucial ingredients for the transition to a new civilization of improved solidarity and sustainability:
+The following are being explored as crucial ingredients for a civilized transition to a better future for humanity and the biosphere:

 Transition from consumerist growth to a steady-state economy